vnmrtz/audits/README.md

 # Audit Experience

 ## Overview
 Experienced security researcher & solidity white-hat with a robust two-year background in blockchain security.
-Started as a white-hat on Immunefi in late 2021, successfully addressing vulnerabilities in prominent protocols like AAVE and RAI (see Bug Bounties [section](#bounties), secured +33M USD live at risk.
+Started as a white-hat on Immunefi in late 2021, successfully addressing vulnerabilities in prominent protocols like AAVE and RAI (see [Bug Bounties section](#bounties)), securing +33M USD live at risk.
 Current roles include Smart Contract Auditor at Oak Security/Solidified and EVM & Security Researcher at Turing Consulting.

 ## External Audits